webitel/docs-en/source/acr-scheme.rst

 - Use **if ... then** to specify a block of code to be executed, if a specified condition is true
 - Use **else** to specify a block of code to be executed, if the same condition is false
 - Use **switch** to specify many alternative blocks of code to be executed

+You may use any variable setted by :py:mod:`setVar` application, :ref:`tod` or build-in :ref:`channel-variables`.

 if
 ++